jrsmth/spring/content/03-dependency-injection/README.md

 * Note, the class-level has been used to illustrate the point here but the same applies from the field and method levels all the way up to the level of micro-services

 #### Open Closed
+* Classes should be OPEN for EXTENSION but CLOSED to MODIFICATION

 #### Liskov Substitution